volzotan/ChalkRoll/README.md

 ![](media/teaser.jpg)

-Software and Hardware for a portable chalk printer.
+Software and Hardware for a portable multi-color chalk plotter.

+Convert a raster image of up to three colors (2 colors + background) to Gcode instructions for the drawing robot.
+The image is reproduced line by line with sidewalk chalk or spray chalk (pressurized chalk dust in a spray can).

 ---